Follow Intuiface:

 4. They’re impersonal

 Since there is just no way a modestly intelligent visitor is going to log into his/her account - exposing their private interests to everyone walking by the screen - websites will have to generically cater to all comers equally.
 As a result, the level of personalization can be quite poor to nonexistent.
 Personalized content is engaging and makes conversion way more likely.
 Without it you won’t be able to run targeted promotions or collect demographic-related information.
+Utilizing user feedback gathered from surveys and analytics can significantly enhance personalization and improve user experience.
 Don’t forget that, according to a report by Accenture, 75% of consumers say they are more likely to buy if a brand recognizes them by name, knows their purchase history or makes suggestions based on their purchase history.
 It’s kind of a big deal!
 Not just to you, but to your customers who expect personalized content.

 Want to Learn how to design an interactive experience ?